Slaght, Dr Seán J.

 Dr Slaght joined the Trust as a consultant neurologist in 2014.
 He also worked here between 2008 and 2012 as a registrar.

 As well as providing general neurology and specialist epilepsy services to outpatients in Portsmouth, Dr Slaght runs a specialist epilepsy clinic here at Southampton General Hospital.
-He is also the governance lead for neuroscience.
+He is also the clinical lead for neurology.

 For his PhD, Dr Slaght studied the cellular mechanism of absence seizures (seizures in the form of a sudden loss of awareness).
 He is the principal investigator for many clinical trials studying epilepsy and non-epileptic attack disorder, a non-epilepsy related condition that causes patients to have seizures.